 A 401(k) rollover is a process by which you can move your retirement savings from one 401(k) account to another.
 This can be a great way to consolidate your retirement savings or to move your money into a better investment plan.

-There are two main types of 401(k) rollovers: direct rollovers and indirect rollovers.
+Two main types of 401(k) rollovers are direct and indirect.

 A direct rollover is when you instruct your old 401(k) plan administrator to send your money directly to your new 401(k) plan or annuity.
 This process is simple and straightforward, and no taxes or penalties are involved.

 An indirect rollover is when you withdraw the money from your old 401(k) account and deposit it into your new 401(k) within 60 days.
 With an indirect rollover, you will be taxed on the withdrawal, but as long as you deposit the money into your new 401(k) within the 60-day window, there are no penalties.

 You will need to take a few steps to complete a 401(k) rollover.